How to Report a Crime

 In certain instances, a crime victim may be reluctant to file a report fearing the "process" and/or loss of his/her anonymity.
 In such circumstances, crime victims are still encouraged to make a confidential report to one of the designated campus authorities.
 At minimum, crime victims will receive important counseling and referral information.
 Confidential reports are important because they provide valuable information that can enhance the safety of the community-at-large and such reports will (at least) provide a more accurate portrait of actual campus crime.
 (Remember, help is available, all you need to do is ask.)

-To report a crime, contact the Baylor Police Department at (254) 710-2222, use the on-line Baylor University Anonymous Tip Report or by using the Emergency Call Box telephones, located on the campus and in the parking garages.
+To report a crime, contact the Baylor Police Department at (254) 710-2222, use the on-line Baylor University Anonymous Tip Report or use the Emergency Call Box telephones, located on the campus and in the parking garages.
 In addition, you may report a crime to the following areas:

 - Associate Dean for Student Conduct Administration (254) 710-1715,